yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 ];
 ```

-Note that you should have a valid `cache` [application component](structure-application-components.md) to store
-the retrieved database schema information.

-### Combining and Minimizing Assets
+## Combining and Minimizing Assets <span id="optimizing-assets"></span>

-It is possible to combine and minimize assets, typically JavaScript and CSS, in order to slightly improve page load
-time and therefore deliver better experience for end user of your application.
+A complex Web page often includes many CSS and/or JavaScript asset files.
+To reduce the number of HTTP requests
+and the overall download size of these assets, you should consider combining them into one single file and
+compressing it.
+This may greatly improve the page loading time and reduce the server load.
+For more details,

-In order to learn how it can be achieved, refer to [assets](structure-assets.md) guide section.
+please refer to the [Assets](structure-assets.md) section.

-### Using better storage for sessions
+## Using better storage for sessions

 By default PHP uses files to handle sessions.
 It is OK for development and
 small projects.
 But when it comes to handling concurrent requests, it's better to